 Innovation should be considered a critical part of the business development process — and the corporate venture program an important addition to the business innovation strategy.

-Your entire company — from top to bottom — must embody a culture of innovation that supports and encourages the creation of startups.
-This is not the kind of culture change that can be forced on your team, especially if innovation was not built into the culture from the start.
+Your entire company — from top to bottom — must embody a culture of innovation that supports and encourages the creation of startups and transformative products.
+This is not the kind of culture change that can be forced on your team, especially if innovation was not built into the company culture from the start.
 And making such a cultural shift won’t happen overnight; instead, you should expect it to be a gradual process that gets stronger with time.

 Education can play a significant role in smoothing the transition.
 The more you inform your team members and include them in your decision-making process, the better your outcomes will be.
 Across the entire company, strive to develop a shared understanding of what innovation is and why it is important to the organization.